Carbon copy

-Before the development of photographic copiers, a carbon copy was the under-copy of a typed or written document placed over carbon paper and the under-copy sheet itself (not to be confused with the carbon print family of photographic reproduction processes).
+A carbon copy is a method of document copying where the original document is placed over a sheet of carbon paper and a blank sheet, then pressure is applied on the original document, so the document is printed on the blank sheet with carbon.

 When copies of business letters were so produced, it was customary to use the acronym "CC" or "cc" before a colon and below the writer's signature to inform the principal recipient that carbon copies had been made and distributed to the parties listed after the colon.
 With the advent of word processors and e-mail, "cc" is used as a merely formal indication of the distribution of letters to secondary recipients.

 Process

 A sheet of carbon paper is placed between two or more sheets of paper.
-The pressure applied by the writing implement (pen, pencil, typewriter or impact printer) to the top sheet causes pigment from the carbon paper to reproduce the similar mark on the copy sheet(s).
+Later, pressure is applied to the top sheet with a writing implement such as a pen, pencil, typewriter or impact printer.
+This causes pigment from the carbon paper to reproduce the similar mark on the copy sheet(s).
 More than one copy can be made by stacking several sheets with carbon paper between each pair.
 Four or five copies is a practical limit.
 The top sheet is the original and each of the additional sheets is called a carbon copy.

 History

-While carbon paper was invented by Pellegrino Turri in 1801, it was not widely used for copying until typewriters became common.
+Carbon paper was invented by Pellegrino Turri in 1801, but it did not become widely used for copying until typewriters became common.
 Carbon copies were in wide use between the 1870s and 1980s, largely for administrative tasks.